 Now, if the phone doesn’t work, it’s time to accept defeat and take it to a professional and see if it can be salvaged.
 You can also claim insurance if you have it.
 Not to sound like a doctor, but after this point we have really done everything we could.
 Sometimes you just have to let the phone go.
 Hopefully most of you get it back up and working, though!

 Hit the comments and tell us your experiences!
 Have any of you tried these methods?
-What other tips do you have for your fellow phone dunkers?
+What other tips do you have someone who dropped a phone in water?
 Hit the comments and share your 2 cents!